Henry Oaminal: Lam-an housing project

 Rodante Marcoleta, party-list representative of SAGIP, called on to have Oaminal investigated by the Committee on Ethics and the Committee on Good Government and Public Accountability for his alleged involvement in the illegal demolition for the Lam-an housing project.
-Marcoleta pointed out that the Nery family has a valid title to the property where their property stood.
+Marcoleta pointed out that the Neri family has a valid title to the property where their property stood.
 He pointed out that the construction of a housing project on private property is a violation of R.A.
 7279 otherwise known as the 'Urban Development and Housing Act of 1992'.

-House Speaker Lord Allan Velasco ordered hearings to stop, DIWA party list chairman Michael Aglipay confirmed.
+House Speaker Lord Allan Velasco ordered hearings to stop.
 Oaminal was given 3 weeks to compensate the affected families.

 DPWH corruption allegations

 In 2020, Oaminal was included in the list of 9 lawmakers who were allegedly involved in corruption related to infrastructure projects.
-He said that the report from the Presidential Anti-Corruption Commission is 'not a condemnation or indictment' and should 'not be taken as gospel of truth'.
+He said that the report from the Presidential Anti-Corruption Commission is 'not a condemnation or indictment' and should 'not be taken as the gospel of truth'.
 He says he supports the anti-graft campaign of President Rodrigo Duterte.